-Compression set is the permanent loss of the ability to self-expand that results after a material is subject to normal compression cycles.
+Compression set is the permanent loss of the ability to recover or self-expand that results after a material is subject to normal compression cycles.
 Compression set is made worse by simultaneous exposure of certain materials to heat.

 Impregnated, open-cell, foam is used as the backing for precompressed sealants because it features very low compression set.